claire-wong/ISBM-2.0-Client-SDK/README.md

 The publication-subscription model is highly scalable and flexible, allowing systems to handle large volumes of messages and accommodate dynamic changes in the number of providers and consumers.

 ### Request-Response model

+In this model, consumers send request messages to a central message broker (ISBM Service Provider), and providers receive request messages based on their services to specific channels and topics.

+A message bus is a communication platform that allows different devices or processes to communicate with each other

+The request-response message bus model is a communication pattern used in distributed systems where components or services interact by sending requests and receiving responses.
+This model is often used in client-server architectures, web services, and microservices-based applications.
+Here's a breakdown of its key components and how it operates:

 ### Project Information